Fatal Shootings and Mass Shootings in Oregon 2014 – 2025

 • Become familiar with Oregon’s Extreme Risk Protection Order (ERPO) law.
 An ERPO can temporarily disarm a loved one who is in crisis.
 ERPOs may be filed by family members, household members, or law enforcement.
 More than 90% of Oregon ERPO petitions filed by law enforcement officers are approved by the courts.

-• Familiarize yourself with domestic violence resources in your area.
+• Do not unwittingly arm criminals.
+Cars are not gun safes.
 More than 250,000 firearms are stolen every year from legal gun owners who do not properly secure their firearms in their homes and cars.
-Do not unwittingly arm criminals.

 Visit GVPedia to learn more about the realities and myths of defensive gun use.